javascript-tutorial/en.javascript.info/1-js/4-data-types/02-garbage-collection/article.md

 - The garbage collector takes roots and "marks" them.
 - Then it visits and "marks" all references from them.
-- Then it visits marked objects and marks *their* references, but the same object is not visited twice.
+- Then it visits marked objects and marks *their* references.
+All visited objects are remembered, not to visit the same object twice in the future.

 - ...And so on until there are unvisited references (reachable from the roots).
 - All objects except marked ones are removed.

 For instance, if our object structure looks like this: